 According to National Building Museum, landscape architecture’s professional mantra is “achieving a balance between the built and natural environments.”
-It is a broad based profession that includes aspects of landscape design, engineering, art, environmental science, forestry, bioremediation and construction.
+It is a broad-based profession that includes aspects of landscape design, engineering, art, environmental science, forestry, bioremediation, and construction.

 What Does a Landscape Architect Do?

 Landscape architects work on large and small projects.
-In landscape architecture and design, these professionals create the landscape blueprints for healing gardens at hospitals, green roofs, public parks, business frontages, town squares, residential developments, dog parks, shopping centers, city streets and homeowners.
+In landscape architecture and design, these professionals create the landscape blueprints for healing gardens at hospitals, green roofs, public parks, business frontages, town squares, residential developments, dog parks, shopping centers, city streets, and homeowners.
 They work with landscape contractors, civil engineers, architects, city planners, homeowners, surveyors, and facility managers.

 In a typical project, the landscape architect will meet with the client to assess the client’s needs and the uniqueness of the site.
 He or she will study the area to determine problems and possibilities.
 Landscape architects typically develop a “big picture” view for the client with models, videos, and sketches as well as detailed construction drawings for all phases of installation.

-Landscape architects stay involved in the process from the beginning to end to ensure the project vision is maintained and installed correctly.
+Landscape architects stay involved in the process from beginning to end to ensure the project vision is maintained and installed correctly.

 Landscape Architecture Careers

 Landscape architecture careers are varied.
 They can be self-employed or work for architects and construction companies.
-The profession requires at least bachelor’s degree and sometimes a master’s degree in landscape architecture.
+The profession requires at least a bachelor’s degree and sometimes a master’s degree in landscape architecture.
 There are many accredited schools across the nation.

 Choosing a Landscape Architect